-Buying the right external door can have a great impact on how your house is presented (especially one on the front).
-They influence first impressions and initial kerb appeal so it’s essential to do a little research into external doors and know what to consider before buying.
+Your front door will influence the first impressions and initial kerb appeal of your home so it’s essential to do a little research into what front doors are available and to know what you should look for before buying.

-An external door is quite simply a door which goes on the outside of a house.
-As the barriers between your home and the outside world, external doors provide privacy and a sense of security and, as such, their practical — just as much as their aesthetic — attributes need to be thought through.
+As the barrier between your home and the outside world, front doors provide privacy and a sense of security and, as such, their practical — just as much as their aesthetic — attributes need to be thought through.

 Front door styles have come on leaps and bounds in the last decade, both in terms of the way they look, but also the protection they offer and the energy-efficiency standards they reach.